Feds: Man charged in Minnesota stabbing was in US illegally

 Authorities haven't disclosed a motive.

 Immigration and Customs Enforcement spokesman Shawn Neudauer tells the Star Tribune Diaz-Carbajal was deported to Mexico in 2012 because of three drunken-driving convictions and one for domestic assault.
-He says Diaz-Carabajal later re-entered the country illegally.
+He says Diaz-Carbajal later re-entered the country illegally.

 Court records don't list an attorney for him.